evansm7/ArcDVI-hw/README.md

 # ArcDVI-hw: Digital video output for the Acorn Archimedes

-25 July 2022
+2 July 2023

 ArcDVI is a hardware add-on allowing Acorn Archimedes computers to output video via DVI.
 Retrocompute on a _quality_ monitor! :)

 The ArcDVI project comprises several parts:

-   * The [PCB designs](https://github.com/evansm7/ArcDVI-PCB), which contain an FPGA and microcontroller
+   * The [main PCB](https://github.com/evansm7/ArcDVI-PCB-main), and either an [interposer](https://github.com/evansm7/ArcDVI-PCB-VIDC-skt) that holds VIDC in socketed machines (e.g. A440), or a [clip-over](https://github.com/evansm7/ArcDVI-PCB-VIDC) board for machines in which VIDC is soldered down (e.g. A3000)
    * The [FPGA design](https://github.com/evansm7/ArcDVI-hw) (__This repo__)
    * The microcontroller [firmware](https://github.com/evansm7/ArcDVI-fw)
    * Optional extension/test [software](https://github.com/evansm7/ArcDVI-sw) for RISC OS

 ## What ArcDVI does

 ArcDVI passively observes the signals to the VIDC chip in-circuit, and reconstructs the video display from VIDC's DMA requests.
 The video data is output digitally on DVI.

 ArcDVI doesn't require software support, but a mode extension module is available to add high-colour and extended palette modes to RISC OS.